webAutomationLover/google-map-scraper/README.md

 # Google Maps Scraper

-**A Tampermonkey script to automate the collection of Google Maps search results, making it easy to export and use local business information.**
+**A free and open-source Tampermonkey script that automates the process of scraping Google Maps search results, providing an unlimited leads generator and allowing you to easily export and utilize local business data.**

 ## Join the Community